annejeevan/write_a_blog_post/README.md

 - The code should run with no issues using Python versions 3.*.

 ## 2. Project Motivation <a name="motivation"></a>
-For this project, I was interestested in using Stack Overflow data from 2011 to 2018 to better understand:
+For this project, I was interestested in using Santa Clara Airbnb data:
 > * What are the most popular areas in Santa Clara for rentals and when (weekends, days etc)?
 > * On which days (weekdays or on weekends) the demand is more?
 > * Analyzing the reviews of the listings